wiggleport/wiggle-docs/expressions.rst

 .. highlight:: yaml

-Plain :ref:`numbers` in the hardware model are useful for values that never change: version codes, fixed addresses, communication protocol constants, and so on.
+Regular :ref:`numbers` in the hardware model are useful for values that never change: version codes, fixed addresses, communication protocol constants, and so on.

 With *expressions*, the hardware model can represent a graph of related values and determine their finite space of allowable configurations.
 Expressions are great for clock rates, hardware settings, volume levels, or any other values that can change but only in carefully controlled ways.

-Expressions are :ref:`strings` formatted according to a mini-language that can use :ref:`references` to link with expressions and values elsewhere in the model.
+Expressions are :ref:`strings` formatted according to a mini-language that can use :ref:`references` to link with values and other expressions elsewhere in the model.

 .. productionlist::
   expression: `reference` | `number` | `variable` | `enclosure`